-Are those constant cravings for food getting in the way of your fitness goals?
+Are food cravings getting in the way of your fitness goals?
 You’re not alone.
-Food cravings are very common, but they can be controlled, or even stopped altogether.
-Follow these 10 tips, and you’ll be well on your way towards stopping food cravings dead in their track.
+They’re very common, but they can be controlled, or even stopped altogether.
+Follow these 10 tips, and you’ll be well on your way towards gaining back control over your diet.

 High Fiber Foods